"He is very smart and an expert in competition law"

-Among other matters, Mr Castelli represented Expedia in its acquisition of Orbitz, which was named by Global Competition Review as Merger Control Matter of 2015 in the Americas, and in its acquisition of HomeAway; Cox Automotive in its acquisition of Dealertrack Technologies; Nasdaq in its acquisition of the International Securities Exchange; NYSE Euronext in its sale to InterContinental Exchange, its later-abandoned merger with Deutsche Börse, and its acquisition of the American Stock Exchange; BGC Partners in its acquisition of GFI Group, its sale of Trayport to InterContinental Exchange, and its sale of eSpeed to Nasdaq; Covidien in its sale to Medtronic; Mallinckrodt in its acquisitions of Therakos, Ikaria, Questcor Pharmaceuticals and Cadence Pharmaceuticals; El Paso in its sale to Kinder Morgan; Copano Energy in its sale to Kinder Morgan; Rohm and Haas in its sale to Dow Chemical; XPO Logistics in its acquisitions of Norbert Dentressangle SA and Con-way; Chicago Bridge & Iron in its acquisition of Shaw Group; URS in its merger with AECOM Technology; and AMB Property Corporation in its merger with ProLogis.
+Among other matters, Mr. Castelli represented Expedia in its acquisition of Orbitz, which was named by Global Competition Review as Merger Control Matter of 2015 in the Americas, and in its acquisition of HomeAway; Actelion in its sale to Johnson & Johnson; Analog Devices in its acquisition of Linear Technology Corporation; Cox Automotive in its acquisition of Dealertrack Technologies; Nasdaq in its acquisition of the International Securities Exchange; NYSE Euronext in its sale to InterContinental Exchange, its later-abandoned merger with Deutsche Börse, and its acquisition of the American Stock Exchange; BGC Partners in its acquisition of GFI Group, its sale of Trayport to InterContinental Exchange, and its sale of eSpeed to Nasdaq; Covidien in its sale to Medtronic; Mallinckrodt in its acquisitions of Therakos, Ikaria, Questcor Pharmaceuticals and Cadence Pharmaceuticals; El Paso in its sale to Kinder Morgan; Copano Energy in its sale to Kinder Morgan; Rohm and Haas in its sale to Dow Chemical; XPO Logistics in its acquisitions of Norbert Dentressangle S.A. and Conway; Chicago Bridge & Iron in its acquisition of Shaw Group; URS in its merger with AECOM Technology; and AMB Property Corporation in its merger with ProLogis.

-Mr Castelli received a JD from the University of Milan in 2001 and an LLM from Columbia Law School in 2005, where he was a Harlan Fiske Stone Scholar.
-Mr Castelli was listed as a Rising Star in the 2015 New York – Metro edition of Super Lawyers.
+Mr. Castelli received a J.D. from the University of Milan in 2001 and an LL.M. from Columbia Law School in 2005, where he was a Harlan Fiske Stone Scholar.
+Mr. Castelli was selected as a “Future Leader” by Who’s Who Legal: Competition in 2017 and has been listed as a Rising Star in the 2015 and 2016 New York – Metro edition of Super Lawyers.